gaoadam/gaoadam-gaoadam.github.io/docs/projects/dynamic_modeler/dynamic_modeler.md

 ### Neural Networks: Training Data

+A neural network can't just be fed some raw signal.
+It must get proper inputs and outputs.

 Like my other LSTM prediction projects, I use a sort of windowing method to separate the data into neural network inputs and outputs (i.e. labels).

 **Code**